tenvo/pancakes/README.md

 # pancakes
 Aztup Hub V3 Overhaul by me

-Added Payloads so that anyone can use the Aztup Hub UI and Modules Natively!
+Added Payloads so that anyone can use the Aztup Hub UI and Modules Natively!<br>
 If interested check the [Example Directory](https://github.com/tenvo/pancakes/tree/main/payloads/Example)

 ## Aztup Hub V3 Loader: